 Encourage students to commit to realistic and reachable short-term goals.
 If students are unrealistic, they will fail to reach their goal and thus defeat the process of goal setting.
 It is important for students to meet their goals to feel successful and not repeat a cycle of failure.

-Build a form, like the one shown here, to help your students define, plan, and reach their goals.
+Build a form, like the one shown here, to easily implement these powerful teaching strategies and help your students define, plan, and reach their goals.

 Excerpted from Special Needs in the General Classroom, 500+ Teaching Strategies for Differentiating Instruction

 For more information on differentiation strategies to reach ALL learners, see

 Susan Fitzell’s NEW book, Special Needs in the General Classroom, 500+ Teaching Strategies for Differentiating Instruction.

 Bring Susan to your campus!

 New seminar with this book – Available May 1, 2017

 Differentiation Strategies to Reach ALL Learners in the Inclusive Classroom